superterrific/dana-byerly/src/articles/wp-11ty-1.md

 * A few potentially useful settings

 ### Permalink and default category
-We'll get into more details about accessing the API in the upcoming Eleventy article, but an important thing to note is any link to other posts or pages within your site will be fully qualified, or the full address of the url of your WordPress site.
+There's more details about accessing the API in the [Select your endpoints section](#select-your-endpoints), but an important thing to note is any link to other posts or pages within your site will be fully qualified, or the full address of the url of your WordPress site.

 Let's say your WordPress site is uses the domain `editor.mysite.com` and your public site uses `mysite.com`.
 Any link to your other posts or pages within the content of a post will point to `editor.mysite.com`.

-There are a couple of options for handling this covered in the upcoming Eleventy article, but you can make things easier on yourself by setting up the permalink structure in WordPress to match the permalink structure in your Eleventy site.
+There are a couple of options for handling this in the [Change fully qualified URLs](/articles/wordpress-and-eleventy-part-two-eleventy/#change-fully-qualified-urls) section of part two, but you can make things easier on yourself by setting up the permalink structure in WordPress to match the permalink structure in your Eleventy site.

 In my Eleventy site I'm using the permalink structure of `/blog/post-name`.
 For example, I have a post at this address: https://danabyerly-junkdrawer.website/blog/welcome-to-the-junk-drawer/.
 If I linked to it from within another post, the link would point to `https://wpsite.danabyerly-junkdrawer.website/blog/welcome-to-the-junk-drawer/` (not the actual domain!).
 Because the permalink structure is the same the only thing I have to worry about changing in Eleventy is the domain.